Guide to Affiliate Marketing in France

-Knowledge of the language, culture and market are also essential components of any successful global affiliate programme.
-When doing business in France it is more respectful to address business contacts with "vous" rather than "tu" until a strong relationship has been built, and punctuality is highly valued.
+Knowledge of the language, culture and market are also essential components of any successful global affiliate program.
+When doing business in France it is more respectful to address business contacts with “vous” rather than “tu” until a strong relationship has been built, and punctuality is highly valued.
 Despite similar formalities and rules in the UK, humour is an inherent part of subtle communication in British business life.

 Outlook for growth in affiliate marketing